MapColonies/telemetry/src/semanticConventions/README.md

 npm run generate:attributes
 ```

-4. Check the created TypeScript files to make sure they are as you desired.
+4. Check the created TypeScript files to make sure they are as you intended.
 They should look like this:
 ```typescript
 /* eslint-disable */